robeskins/mech-interp-ft/README.md

 To install the required packages, create a virtual environment and run: pip install -r requirements.txt.

 There are some local packages that need to be installed.
 The EAP-IG package is in external packages.
 This should install in the requirements.txt.
-However, if not there are install info in the README.md within.
+However, if not, there are install info in the README.md within.
 This requires pip install . from the folder.

 In addition, we use a utils package for common packages across experiments.
 This should also install in the requirements.txt.

 ## Structure:

-`dataset_gen` folder includes all the scripts needed to reproduce the datasets.
+- `dataset_gen` folder includes all the scripts needed to reproduce the datasets.

-`prior_tasks` folder includes all files and scripts related to experiment 1 that are used to study pre-training priors in LLMs.
+- `prior_tasks` folder includes all files and scripts related to experiment 1 that are used to study pre-training priors in LLMs.
 This includes:

 - Datasets for both the AddSub and AddBase tasks
 - `train.py`: This script iterates through the tasks in the `prior_tasks` folder, fine-tunes an adapter for each task, and saves the trained adapter to a specified location.